dbk3r/codingCloud/README.md

 - upload Audio/Video/Blender content
 - choose Transcoding/Rendering Workflow

-Run the Perl-Script on every PC as a Member of the Rendering and Transcoding Cloud.
+Run the Perl-Script on every PC with Perl-5 installed, as a Member of the Rendering and Transcoding Cloud.

 How does it work: